forever9teen/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-Write a function that prints a dictionary by ordered keys.
+Write a function that deletes a key in a dictionary.

-Prototype: def print_sorted_dictionary(a_dictionary):
+Prototype: def simple_delete(a_dictionary, key=):

-You can assume that all keys are strings

-Keys should be sorted by alphabetic order

-Only sort keys of the first level (don’t sort keys of a dictionary inside the main dictionary)

-Dictionary values can have any type
+key argument will be always a string

+If a key doesn’t exist, the dictionary won’t change

 You are not allowed to import any module